abelsj60/lexical-401/lined-code-node/v1/README.md

   [key: string]: any; // makes TS very happy
 }
 ```
-While these values aren't designed to be changed, you can still modify your node's styling at any time by updating its `themeName` property (see example below) or by updating each line's `discreteLineClasses`.
+While these values aren't designed to be changed, you can still modify your node's styling at any time by updating its `themeName` or by updating each line's `discreteLineClasses`.

 #### `themeName`